cjhdev/tiny_bldc/README.md

 * Flight protocol; broadcast and unicast modes for delivering throttle settings and retrieving status information.

 Multiple protocols are able to exist at the same time through definition of separate address ranges.

-## Bootloader
-The bootloader compiles from this repository.

 ## License
 BSD.